Lucio Fulci: Later career

 A series was developed titled I maestri del thriller was developed with the aim of television and home video markets, which was originally going to be a set of ten films but only eight were made.
 Fulci was invited by cinematographer Silvano Tessicini to the series as the director had just moved from Rome to Castelnuovo di Porto and was experiencing health problems after returning from the production of Zombi 3.
 Tessicini lived in the nearby Morlupo and on visiting him stated that Fulci "was not well, and had a huge belly", a consequence of the liver disease that affected Fulci during the filming of Zombi 3.
 Fulci was initially hired on the film as a supervisor but submitted the idea to director his own film, Touch of Death.
 When one of the directors walked away from the series, Fulci was invited to begin filming Sodoma's Ghost.
 It was filmed under the title Ghost Light and began shooting on 30 May 1988 with filming taking four weeks.
 Mario Bianchi was recruited by production supervisor Silvano Zignani to film some second unit scenes.
 According to Bianchi, "Fulci didn't leave the set he finished the film" while also stating "I wouldn't say I shot half the film, but almost" while Michele De Angelis stated that Bianchi was only on set for a couple of days.
 Three days after filming Sodoma's Ghost, Fulci began work on Touch of Death which began filming on 22 June 1988.
 Another film in the series was Hansel e Gretel, which was originally set for Giovanni Simonelli to direct but after three weeks of filming only about 50 minutes of the film had been completed and large parts of the story were not filmed.
 Several weeks later Fulci was asked to supervise an additional week's shooting.
 According to the assistant director of the film Michele de Angelis,"Lucio shot everything.
 Simonelli stayed by his side, just watching...."
 Along with Fulci, Andrea Bianchi was reportedly recruited to work on the film as well.
 Fulci was credited in another film in the series: as a supervisor in the film Bloody Psycho by Leandro Lucchetti.
 Fulci did not discuss the film with the director and did not show up at the set of the film.
 Fulci would later use the gory footage of the titles in the series used in his film A Cat in the Brain.
 Fulci added new scenes where he played himself, a horror director who visits a psychiatrist who he does not realize is a serial killer.
-The films in the I maestri del thriller series were later released on VHS and DVD as Lucio Fulci presenta by the Forumla Home Video label.
+The films in the I maestri del thriller series were later released on VHS and DVD as Lucio Fulci presenta by the Formula Home Video label.